 - Rearranging the shelves to make room for your turkey

-- Throw away any food past their use-by date
+- Throw away any food past its use-by date

 - For extra fridge space, store vegetables and drinks (except milk & fruit juices) in a cool place

 Give yourself enough time to defrost your turkey.
 Allow 24 hours for every 4-5 pounds / 2-2.5kg.
-If you’ve a 7.5kg / 15lb turkey, it will take up to three days to defrost so you should start defrosting on December 22nd.
+If you’ve a 7.5kg / 15lb turkey, it can take up to 3 days to defrost so you should start defrosting on December 22nd.
 The best way to defrost it is to place it on a dish or tray on the bottom shelf of your fridge.